 ANNIE PERASA: Mm-hmm.

 DANNY PERASA: There’s a thing in life, where you have to come to terms with dying.
 Well, I haven’t come to terms with dying yet.
-I want to come to terms with being sure that you understand that my love for you up to this point was as much here as it could be and as much as it could be for eternity.
+I want to come to terms with being sure that you understand that my love for you up to this point was as much here as it could be, and it will be as much as it could be for eternity.
 I always said the only thing I have to give you is a poor gift and it’s myself.
 And I always gave it.
 And if there’s a way to come back and give it, I’ll do that, too.
 Do you have the Valentine’s Day letter there?

 ANNIE PERASA: Yeah.
 "My dearest wife: This is a very special day.
 It is a day on which we share our love, which still grows after all these years.
 Now that love is being used by us to sustain us through these hard times.
 All my love, all my days, and more.
 Happy Valentine’s Day."